-The Coosa River lake chain near Roanoke - managed by Alabama Power - provides the waterfront setting where construction conditions include seasonal water level variation, freshwater substrate ranging from rocky points to soft cove bottoms, and open-water wave exposure on larger sections.
-Alabama Power issues shoreline management permits for all dock, pier, and bulkhead work on these reservoirs, and applications must include structure dimensions and proposed materials.
+The Coosa River lake chain near Roanoke - managed by the reservoir operator - provides the waterfront setting where construction conditions include seasonal water level variation, freshwater substrate ranging from rocky points to soft cove bottoms, and open-water wave exposure on larger sections.
+Shore Protect Team handles all required coordination for construction on these reservoirs.

-Shore Protect Team offers Marine Building Services in Roanoke, AL. Our Coosa chain reservoir services near Roanoke include dock and pier construction for Alabama Power-managed water levels, shoreline bulkhead and retaining wall systems, boat slip and lift installation, and Alabama Power permit preparation.
+Shore Protect Team offers Marine Building Services in Roanoke, AL. Our Coosa chain reservoir services near Roanoke include dock and pier construction for the reservoir operator-managed water levels, shoreline bulkhead and retaining wall systems, boat slip and lift installation, and project coordination.
 We work on all lakes in the Coosa River chain in this area of Alabama.

 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.